Site Map

 US Pensions Spending History from 1900

 In 1902 governments in the United States spent nothing on pensions programs.
-In the early 21st century, governments spend about 6.5 percent of GDP on pensions programs.
+In 2000 governments spent about 5.5 percent of GDP on pensions programs, rising to 7.0 percent GDP in 2020.

 A Century of Pensions Spending

-Pensions spending increased rapidly during the second half of the 20th century.
+Pensions spending by governments increased rapidly during the second half of the 20th century.

 Chart 2.71: Pensions Spending in 20th Century

-The ramp-up in pensions expenditure began to moderate after 1980, reaching 5.3 percent of GDP in 1990 and 5.5 percent in 2000.
-Pension spending breached 6 percent of GDP in the recession year of 2009, hitting 6.56 percent of GDP in that year.
-Pensions expenditure is expected to stay in the area of 6.6 percent of GDP for the next few years.
+The ramp-up in pensions expenditure began to moderate after 1980, reaching 5.1 percent of GDP in 1990 and 5.3 percent in 2000.
+Pension spending breached 6 percent of GDP in the recession year of 2009, hitting 6.39 percent of GDP in that year.
+Pensions expenditure was 6.8 percent of GDP in 2015, 7.1 percent of GDP in 2020.

 Government Pensions Before Social Security